sodadata/docs/soda-sql/custom-metric-templates.md

 #### Compare non-numerical values

-You can use this template for numerical values as well, but because it demands strict equality between ID values, it does not allow you to set an <code>acceptance_threshold</code> for acceptable discrepancy between values.
+Use the following template if you want to compare non-numerical values such as strings.
+Note: You can, of course, use this template to compare numerical values as well, but because it demands strict equality between the columns you want to compare, it does not allow you to set an <code>acceptance_threshold</code> for acceptable discrepancy between values and is, therefore, more limited.

 <details>
     <summary>Explain the SQL</summary>
     <ul>
         <li>First, the query joins the two datasets whose contents you wish to compare, then defines the identifiers to use to conduct the comparison between datasets.
 It labels the join <code>dataset_join</code>.</li>
-        <li>Next, it defines how to compare values in the ID columns and that the result of the comparison, true or false, is named <code>is_equal</code>.</li>
+        <li>Next, it defines how to compare values in the ID columns and that the result of the comparison, true or false, and names it <code>is_equal</code>.</li>
         <li>Then, it identifies the datasets that contain the columns to compare.</li>
         <li>The test at the end collects all the rows from <code>dataset_join</code> that do not have equal values.</li>